quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Initial Secrets {#initial-secrets}

-Initial packets apply the packet protection process, but use a secret derived from the Destination Connection ID field from the client's Initial packet.
+Initial packets apply the packet protection process, but use a secret derived from the Destination Connection ID field from the client's first Initial packet.

 This secret is determined by using HKDF-Extract (see Section 2.2 of
 {{!HKDF=RFC5869}}) with a salt of 0xafbfec289993d24c9e9786f19c6111e04390a899